NovoG93/NovoG93.github.io/_posts/2025-08-20-homelab-part1.md

 #### Configuring the Control Plane Node

-> [!IMPORTANT]
+Important: The commands of this section should only be run on the control plane node.
-> The commands of this section should only be run on the control plane node.
+{: .notice--warning}

 Now that we have installed the necessary components, we can configure the control plane node.
 This involves initializing the cluster and setting up essential tools like Helm and Kustomize.